kubeshop/testkube/docs/getting-started.md

 kubectl testkube scripts create --file my_postman_collection.json --type "postman/collection" --name my-test-name
 ```

-**Note**: this is just an example of how it works.
-For further details you can visit [Postman documentation](executor-postman.md)
+**Note**: This is just an example of how it works.
+For further details you can visit the [Postman documentation](executor-postman.md).

-### Creating Cypress tests
+### **Creating Cypress Tests**

-Cypress tests are little more complicated to pass - for now we're supporting Git based paths for Cypress projects.
+Testkube supports Git based paths for Cypress projects.

-You can create new test with kubectl testkube plugin:
+You can create a new test with kubectl testkube plugin:

 ```sh
  kubectl testkube scripts create --uri https://github.com/kubeshop/testkube-executor-cypress.git --git-branch jacek/feature/git-checkout --git-path examples --name test-name --type cypress/project